blaa/fatjira/README.md

 yet).
 Current PoC searches them by 6 fields in unnoticeable time even in a synchronous way.
 It does take 400MB RAM and loading from disc takes around 2 seconds.
 On disc, local cache takes 110MB.
-Synchronisation (depends on many factors) of local cache takes around 10 minutes, and further daily resync up to 30 seconds (most time was taken by logging in).
+Synchronisation (depends on many factors) of local cache takes around 6 minutes, and further daily resync up to 30 seconds (most time was taken by logging in).

+When filtering the custom keys out during sync, local store takes 48MB, and loading takes 0.7s instead of 2s.

 I considered combining it with orgassist project as it scratches a similar itch.